-Benefits – Current rate of interest is 8.5%.
-It is market linked based on 5-year government bond yield.
+The current rate of interest is 7.4%.
+It is market-linked based on a 5-year government bond yield.
 Interest is paid quarterly.
 The interest rate is locked once the investment is done.
 Low-risk product.
-Premature closing of account is possible.
-Investment can be treated as the deduction under Section 80C.
+Premature closing of the account is possible.
+Investment can be treated as a deduction under Section 80C.

-Investment Limits – Minimum – Rs.
-63,960 and maximum of Rs.
+Minimum – Rs.
+63,960 and a maximum of Rs.
 6,39,610.
 The annuity is slightly higher if the frequency of payouts is monthly or quarterly.

 Returns are around 8%.
 Premium amount is refunded after 15 years, on death or diagnosis of critical illness/ disease.
 One can take a 75% loan against it after three years if purchase.
 Monthly pay-outs are possible.
 Premature withdrawal is possible though one has to pay a penalty.
-Amount received at maturity can be reinvested in POMIS.
+The amount received at maturity can be reinvested in POMIS.

 Limitations – It is relatively illiquid compared to other options.
 The pension is taxable.